Note: The below is general guidance and does not reflect our modified IDeATe operations due to the COVID-19 safety measures.

 Our Lending Office A29 has acrylic, plywood, and other consumable materials available for student projects on the laser cutters.

-Please note: Consumable materials are at no cost to the student if they are required in the IDeATe class curriculum.
-If the student would like material for a project outside of class assignments, they can purchase these materials at the Lending Office.
+Please noteConsumable materials intended to be used for IDeATe courses are provided at no cost to the student if the materials are required in the class curriculum.
+If the student would like to purchase material for a project outside of class assignments, the student’s account can be billed through The HUB.

 To request: